e2b-dev/awesome-ai-agents/README.md

 Tool for agents, Coding

 ### Description
+Stackwise is a VS Code extension that writes and imports nodejs functions so that you can write code without context switching
 - The open source function collection
 - Explain what you want a function to do, and AI builds it.
 - Stackwise is a VS Code extension that automatically writes and imports nodejs functions so that you can write code without context switching.
 No more hunting for documentation to integrate with APIs or back and forth with ChatGPT.
 Just pure functionality within your code!